Home Rafting Guidebook Travel 🔍 Search 🔍

 Alien Boof's Original Name Was "The Cave!"

 The cave at Alien Boof was known to early creek boaters before the Ocoee River was commercialized.
-However this knowledge was largely "sanitized" or ignored in commercial circles until the terrible accident in 2005 that claimed the life of an experienced professional guide and Class V hand paddling kayaker.
+This knowledge was largely ignored in commercial circles until a fatal accident in 2005 claimed an experienced professional guide.

 Technical Note: Alien Boof is a ledge formed by a rock jumble.
-The low flow over the top of the feature is a hint that much of the flow is going through the rocks.
-This immediate area is riddled with sieves.
+Low surface flow hints that much of the volume is moving through the rocks, which are riddled with sieves.

-A low water view of some of the sieves present at Alien Boof on the Upper Ocoee River
+Low water view of subsurface sieves at Alien Boof

 Mikey's Ledge: Entrapment and Undercuts

-Technical Note: The riverbed below Mikey's Ledge is riddled with irregular rock with potential for entrapment.
+Technical Note: The riverbed below Mikey's is riddled with irregular rock formations.

 Closing Note